 Practice applying what you learned in a series of Mystery Behavior Challenges and earn your certificate.
 This is great preparation for interpreting behaviors when you see something new.

-Birds of North America is the authoritative source for in-depth behavioral information on the 760 bird species that breed in the United States and Canada.
-With this course, you’ll receive free access for three months, a $15.00 value, to this dynamic digital resource full of sounds, images, videos, and range maps.
-Birds of North America is a great companion as you delve into the behaviors of your favorite species.
+Birds of the World is the authoritative source for in-depth behavioral information on 10,721 bird species.
+With this course, you’ll receive free access for three months, a $23.97 value, to this dynamic digital resource full of sounds, images, videos, and range maps.
+Birds of the World is a great companion as you delve into the behaviors of your favorite species.

 Hear What Students Have to Say